 One Week in Greece

 For me, Greece was love at first sight.
-Which was actually completely unexpected; I had expected the country to be riddled with signs of economic collapse, an out-of-control refugee situation, and riots on every street corner.
+This was actually completely unexpected; I had expected the country to be riddled with signs of economic collapse, an out-of-control refugee situation, and riots on every street corner.
 Because at the time of our trip in 2017, Greece was often in the nightly news for all of those things.

 While Greece has had a rough few years (or decades), the country’s vast number of charms far outweigh its negatives.
 Its incredible scenery, fresh and delectable food, ancient historical sites around every bend, and the intoxicating hospitality of the Greek people have me constantly pining for a return trip to this amazing Mediterranean country.
 So if you’re considering a trip to Greece, just do it.
 You won’t regret it.

 But there are so many things to do and see in Greece that it can be very difficult to decide what (and what not) to include in your itinerary!
 So to help you out, here’s a one week in Greece itinerary, based on the trip I took, along with other important Greece travel tips.

 One Week in Greece Itinerary